Frequently Asked Questions

 Where can I stay in Gillam?

-If you would prefer to tent/camp please let us know when you book your tour and we can help you find a spot.
+If you are planning to camp please let us know when you book your tour and we can help you find a spot.

 What safety precautions are taken throughout the day?